 Our tax team works within the parameters of our tax risk policy, which is approved by our Board as part of our Enterprise Risk Management framework.
 The policy follows our tax principles, which are how we refer to our group’s tax strategy.
 These principles guide our company’s behaviour and decisions when it comes to tax.

 We believe it’s important that our approach to tax reflects the interests of our stakeholders in a balanced way.
 So our tax principles and tax risk policy take account of our clients, shareholders, employees, tax authorities and the wider community.

 The following information is published to comply with our duty to disclose our group tax strategy as set out in the Finance Act 2016.

 How we manage our tax risks

 - We have a Tax Risk Policy which sets out how we manage and operate tax risk across Standard Life Aberdeen.
-The policy is subject to annual review and approval by the Board with day to day ownership vested in the Chief Financial Officer.
+The policy is subject to approval by the Board with day to day ownership vested in the Chief Financial Officer.
 The policy is embedded within our Enterprise Risk Management (ERM) framework.